cfengine/documentation/resources/faq/enterprise.markdown

 tags: [getting started, installation, faq]
 ---

+Frequently asked questions on the Enterprise reporting database

 # Can I use an existing PostgreSQL installation?

 No. Although CFEngine keeps its assumptions about Postgres to a bare minimum,